-Wood began her NIH career in 2008 as an ethics specialist with the Ethics Office of the NIH Office of the Director Executive Office (ODEO).
-In this role, she served as the ODEO point of contact for various Institutes and Centers, such as the National Cancer Institute, the Center for Scientific Review, the National Institute of Nursing Research, the National Institute on Deafness and Other Communication Disorders and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-At ODEO, Wood served as the records and risk management liaison and sat on committees and working groups to improve the ethics program administrative processes and procedures.
+Wood began her NIH career in 2008 as an ethics specialist with the Ethics Office of the NIH Office of the Director Executive Office (ODEO), where she served as the ODEO point of contact for various Institutes and Centers, such as the National Cancer Institute, the Center for Scientific Review, the National Institute of Nursing Research, the National Institute on Deafness and Other Communication Disorders and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+At ODEO, Wood served as the records and risk management liaison and served on committees and working groups to improve the ethics program administrative processes and procedures.